dalesgit/zettelkasten/proper-20c-draft1.md

 support a young girl who lived in destitute poverty.
 That monthly commitment continued for many years, only changing when I recognized another opportunity that seemed more urgent.

-> you cannot serve God and wealth at the same time.
+> You cannot serve both God and wealth at the same time.

 You know, if it’s God speaking, we maybe should pay attention.